-'Classic China' is rated as a physical level 2 tour.
+'Ultimate China' is rated as a physical level 3 tour.
 A good level of fitness is required as you need to be comfortable walking for 2-3 hours and covering longer distances.
 Walking or other activities such as cycling will be at a gentle pace and will involve straightforward terrain.

-- There will be sightseeing on foot for both short and extended periods of time. - On the Great Wall of China in Beijing some of the walking will be at an incline. - You will be at higher altitude at Jade Dragon Snow Mountain - On the Yangtze River Cruise and on the Li River, you will be required to get on and off the boats without assistance.
+- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Li River in Guilin, on Erhai Lake in Dali and on the Yangtze River Cruise, as well as on any shore excursions, you will be required to get on and off the boats without assistance

-This tour has been carefully designed to minimise the effects of Altitude Sickness whilst in Lijiang.
+This tour has been carefully designed to minimise the effects of Altitude Sickness whilst in Lijiang and Mt Emeishan.
 Please be prepared for mild symptoms of Altitude Mountain Sickness (AMS) which include dizziness, fatigue, nausea, loss of appetite, breathlessness, headache and disturbed sleep.
 These usually develop over the first 36 hours at altitude and not immediately on arrival.
 AMS symptoms are experienced by people of varying ages and levels of fitness, and usually the symptoms will subside after a day or so.
 If symptoms worsen, you should seek medical advice and descend in altitude immediately.
 The following precautions may help to prevent or lessen the effects of AMS: